kokocares/keywords-client/clients/go/README.md

 ```

-There are two optional params, `filter` and `version`, set them to the empty
+There is one optional params, `filter`, set it to the empty
-string if you are not using them.
+string if you are not using it.

 ### Filter
 Filter the keyword based on the taxonomy using a colon delimited list of “dimension=value” filters.
 Omitting a dimension does not filter by that dimension e.g.